majkamichal/naivebayes/README.md

   - Non-Parametric Naive Bayes via `nonparametric_naive_bayes()`

 They are implemented based on the linear algebra operations which makes them efficient on the dense matrices.
-In close future sparse matrices will be supported in order to boost the performance on the sparse data.
+They can also take advantage of sparse matrices in order to furthermore boost the performance.
 Also few helper functions are provided that are supposed to improve the user experience.
 The general `naive_bayes()` function is also available through the excellent `Caret` package.

 ## 2\.
 Installation